NourhanSaeed707/snappy-chat/README.md

 ## About

-- Snappy is chat web application, that help user to has a great conversation with his contacts.
+- Snappy is chat web application, that help user to has a great conversation .
+- this app i am using reactjs, Nodejs, mongoose as database, expressjs, socket.io

 ## React Packages